abuseofnotation/x-notes/_other/notes.md

 Chapter ideas
 ===

-- Maxim sleeps with Catherina and falls in love with her, only to discover she actually sleeps with everyone.
-He then tries to begin relationship with Anna, just because she reminds him of Catherina.

 - Anna goes to commit eutanasia and Dimitar sends AMX to fetch her.
-At the end they have to convinve them she is like them, so she can come with them.
+At the end they have to convinve them she is like them, so she can come with them X convinces her to identify with him specifically.

 - Alex trains maxim to become a runner like him in order for Max to feel more confident, but he actually can't as Alex beats him up at every conceivable exercise.